The Unmissable Sales Page Review · $495 AUD · 5 business days

-The kind of page where the right person lands, loses their entire mind, screenshots it into a group chat, and pays you what you should have been charging all along.
+The kind of page where the right person lands, loses their entire mind, screenshots it into a group chat, and pays you what you should've been charging all along.

-I'll review every single section through the lens of a decade of copy psychology — the conversion science, the buyer behaviour, the psychology of yes — and hand you exactly what to fix.
+I review every section through a decade of copy psychology — the conversion science, the buyer behaviour, the psychology of yes — and hand you exactly what to fix.
 No beige suggestions.
 No gentle nudges.
 The whole truth, delivered with love and a Loom.

 You cannot see what you cannot see.
 And I can.
 That's literally what I do.